robang74/printf/README.md

 | PRINTF_INCLUDE_CONFIG_H                | NO      |  Triggers inclusing by `printf.c` of a "printf_config.h" file, which in turn contains the values of all of the CMake-and-preprocessor options above.
 A CMake build of the library uses this mechanism to apply the user's choice of options, so it can't have the mechanism itself as an option. |

 Note: The preprocessor definitions are taken into account when compiling `printf.c`, _not_ when using the compiled library by including `printf.h`.

+### Reducing compiled code size

+The library's accompanying `CMakeLists.txt` does not set any special optimization flags.
+If you'd like to benefit from `libprintf` actually being small - you would need to your `CFLAGS` and `LDFLAGS` environment variables appropriately.
+For example, with GCC, consider:

+* Compiling with `-Os` to make the compiler directly optimize for size.
+* Compiling with `-ffunction-sections -fdata-sections` and linking with `-WL,--gc-sections`, so that each function and piece of data gets a distinct sections, and discarded if it isn't used.

+You would also be advised to turn off all CMake options for printf functionality you don't actually need (listed in the [previous subsection](#cmake-options-and-preprocessor-definitions) above); and to consider [stripping](https://unix.stackexchange.com/q/2969/34868) the resulting executable.

 ## Library API